 - If someone has sarcastically implied your sunglasses do not fit, by saying, “Hey those sunglasses realllllly fit your face.”

-Lucky for you, we have plenty of large sunglass frames perfect for wide faces.
+Lucky for you, we have plenty of wide sunglass frames.
 Here are our best sunglasses for big heads, organized by frame shape, to keep you looking like you didn’t just buy shades from the children’s section.

 Unlike that friend that always leaves you behind, our aviators are the wingman you can count on.
 This classic style looks best on wide, square or oval face shapes.
 Try our extremely popular mirrored aviator style, Caliber. which is featured below.
-Another of our top choices for wide aviator shades is Hendrix, which adds a subtle modern element with a plastic and metal frame.
+Another of our top choices for wide aviator shades is Marin, which adds some pizazz with colorful mirrored lenses.

 Retro Square Sunglasses